 The specialized code generated by this option may only run on a subset of Intel® processors.
 The resulting executables created from these option code values can only be run on Intel® processors that support the indicated instruction set.
 The binaries produced by these code values will run on Intel® processors that support the specified features.

 For most embedded application development, since the target processor is a fixed one, you should enable this option to get the higher performance.
 For example, if your embedded device is based on Intel® Atom processor and your application will only run on this device, you can enable the option –xSSSE3_ATOM to get the best performance.

-You can refer to the following link for more details of the supported <code> value of -x option.
+You can also refer to the following link for more details of the supported <code> value of -x option.

 Interprocedural Optimization (IPO) is an automatic, multi-step process that allows the compiler to analyze your code to determine where you can benefit from specific optimizations.
 With IPO options, you may see additional optimizations for Intel microprocessors than for non-Intel microprocessors.